 It is very important that people with dementia remain part of society as much as possible.
-This is shown by a study (In German) in Germany.
-The scientists conclude that dementia patients who are cared for in their familiar environment and who are socially integrated have a better disease progression.
+This is shown by a German study (in German).
+The scientists drew the conclusion that dementia patients who are cared for in their familiar environment and who are socially integrated have a better disease progression.
 The Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE) study investigated the effect of various measures in treating people with dementia.

 Why we write about this topic:

 Dementia is a disease that affects more and more people.
 Significant innovation is needed for symptom relief and ultimately, healing.

 How to deal with Alzheimer’s disease is important because of the large number of patients in the Netherlands.
 There are currently 290,000 people with dementia in the Netherlands.
 Stichting Alzheimer Nederland (Dutch Foundation for Alzheimer’s Patients) expects that there will be approximately 620,000 dementia patients in the Netherlands by 2050.
 This makes dementia the fastest-growing cause of death in the Netherlands.